A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

 This proves Lema\^{i}tre's result from 1949 \cite{Lemaitre1949},---that slices $\mathrm{d}\tau=0\left(\Rightarrow\left(\partial_{\chi}r\right)^2\mathrm{d}\chi^2=\left(\mathrm{d}r/\mathrm{d}\chi\right)^2\mathrm{d}\chi^2=\mathrm{d}r^2\right)$ are Euclidean, with line-element,

-However, in the course of our derivation we've also found that Lema\^{i}tre's \textit{physical} interpretation---that the `geometry is Euclidean on the expanding set of particles which are ejected from the point singularity at the origin'---is wrong.
+However, in the course of our derivation we have also found that Lema\^{i}tre's \textit{physical} interpretation---that the `geometry is Euclidean on the expanding set of particles which are ejected from the point singularity at the origin'---is wrong.

-It's \textit{wrong} to interpret this solution as describing the evolution of synchronous `space' that's truncated at the $r=0$ singularity at $\chi=-\tau$, from which particles are continuously ejected as $\tau$ increases---which always extends from $r=0$ to $r=\infty$ along those lines of constant $\tau$.
-But this is exactly the interpretation one is apt to make, who is accustomed to thinking of synchronous spacelike hypersurfaces as `space' that exists `out there', regardless of the space-time geometry or the particular coordinate system that's used to describe it.
+It is \textit{wrong} to interpret this solution as describing the evolution of synchronous `space' which always extends from $r=0$ to $r=+\infty$ along lines of constant $\tau$, being truncated at the $r=0$ singularity at $\chi=-\tau$ from which particles are continuously ejected as $\tau$ increases.
+But this is exactly the interpretation one is apt to make, who is accustomed to thinking of synchronous spacelike hypersurfaces as `space' that exists `out there', regardless of the space-time geometry or the particular coordinate system used describe it.

-However, we noted from the outset that these `radial' geodesics that we've now described by the lines $\chi=const.$, along which particles all measure their own proper time to increase with $\tau$, describe the world lines of particles that are all fundamentally at rest---i.e., at rest with respect to the vanishing of the effective field potential.
-These particles shouldn't all emerge from the origin at different times, yet somehow evolve together as a coherent set, but \textit{by Weyl's principle} they should all emerge from the origin \textit{together}, and evolve through the field that varies in $r$ \textit{together for all time}.
-In that case, space will be homogeneous, since the constant cosmic time slices can be written independent of spatial coordinates; so every fundamental observer can arbitrarily set its spatial position as $\chi=0$ and therefore its origin in time as $\tau=0$.
+As we noted from the outset, the `radial' geodesics that we have now described by the lines $\chi=const.$, along which particles all measure their own proper time to increase with $\tau$, describe the world lines of particles that are all fundamentally at rest---i.e., at rest with respect to the vanishing of the effective field potential.
+Therefore, these particles should not all emerge from the origin at different times, and then somehow evolve together as a coherent set; but \textit{by Weyl's principle} they should all emerge from a \textit{common origin}, and evolve through the field that varies \textit{isotropically in} $r$, \textit{together for all time}.
+In that case, space will be homogeneous, since the constant cosmic time ($\mathrm{d}r=0$) slices of the metric can be written independent of spatial coordinates; so every fundamental observer can arbitrarily set its spatial position as $\chi=0$ and therefore its origin in time as $\tau=0$.

-The spaces of constant cosmic time should therefore be those slices for which $\tau+\chi=const.$---i.e., we set $\bar{\tau}=\tau+\chi$ as the proper measure of cosmic time in the fundamental rest frame of the universe defined by this coherent bundle of geodesics, so that Eq.~(\ref{t(tau,chi)}) becomes
+The spaces of constant cosmic time should therefore be those slices for which $r(\tau+\chi)=const.$---i.e., we set $\bar{\tau}=\tau+\chi$ as the proper measure of cosmic time in the fundamental rest frame of the universe defined by this coherent bundle of geodesics, so that Eq.~(\ref{r(tau,chi)}) becomes

 The spacelike slices of constant $\bar{\tau}$ are at $45^{\circ}$ angles in the $(\tau,\chi)$-plane, and are therefore definitely not synchronous with respect to the fundamental geodesics.
 However, given this definition of cosmic time, the redshift of light that was emitted at $\bar{\tau}_e$ and is observed now, at $\bar{\tau}_0$, should be